Domain Invariant Representation Learning with Domain Density Transformations: An Practical Implementation using Generative Adversarial Networks

 We can enforce the generator $G$ to transform the data distribution within the class $y$ (e.g., $p(x|y,d)$ to $p(x'|y,d')$ $\forall y$) by sampling each minibatch with data from the same class $y$, so that the discriminator will distinguish the transformed images with the real images from class $y$ and domain $d'$.
 However, we found that this constraint can be relaxed in practice, and the generator almost always transforms the image within the original class $y$.

-As mentioned earlier, after training the StarGAN model, we can use the generator $G(.,d,d')$ as our $f_{d,d'}(.)$ function and learn a domain-invariant representation via the learning objective in Eq~\ref{obj}.
-We name this implementation of our method DIR-GAN (domain-invariant representation learning with generative adversarial networks).
+As mentioned earlier, after training the StarGAN model, we can use the generator $G(.,d,d')$ as our $f_{d,d'}(.)$ function and learn a domain-invariant representation via the learning objective in Eq.~\ref{obj}.
+We name this implementation of our method DIRT-GAN (Domain Invariant Representation learning with domain Transformations via Generative Adversarial Networks).